 Boredom, stress, sadness, grief, and other negative emotions that make humans cry cause parrots to lose their appetite.
 As they struggle to express themselves, owners don’t always cater to their needs.

-Unfortunately, if you don’t deal with this quickly, your parrot could lose weight and eventually become malnourished.
-Parrots also get mental stimulation through their food, which makes them happy.
+If you don’t deal with this swiftly, the parrot could lose weight and become malnourished.
+Parrots also get mental stimulation through their food, which is essential for their happiness.

-If they refuse to eat their food, they’ll slip into another cycle of sadness and stress.
+If they refuse to eat, they’ll slip into a cycle of sadness and stress.

 Some parrots develop stress bars (thin, horizontal lines appear crosswise along the feathers, running perpendicular to the shaft).
-Some appear grey, while others become discolored.
+Some stress bars appear grey, while others become discolored.

-Stress bars indicate something’s wrong but don’t tell us what’s wrong.
-If you suspect your parrot feels sad or low, pay attention to its vocalizations.
+Stress bars indicate something’s amiss but don’t tell us what’s wrong.
+If you suspect the parrot feels low, note its different vocalizations and body language.

-Parrots cry through their vocalizations rather than through tears.
-As parrots can feel and experience deep emotions, you must provide them with a happy and mentally enriching environment.
+Parrots cry through their vocalizations rather than tears.
+Parrots can feel and experience deep emotions, so you must provide them with a happy environment.